 To test such hypotheses about the psychological processes implicated in the response of social feedback, studies thus far have typically relied on affirmation of the consequent (Cacioppo et al., 2003) or reverse inference: “the inference of a psychological process from an observed pattern of brain activity” (Amodio, 2010).
 For example, despite suggestions that similar brain regions are activated to social acceptance and monetary reward, drawing the conclusion that the reward system is implicated in responding to social acceptance from such findings is problematic since similar patterns of brain activation could reflect different psychological processes.
 As such, studies are needed that test whether the brain’s response to such feedback is associated with behavioral measures (Poldrack, 2006), in this case indexing response to reward or loss, providing converging evidence of dysfunction in the hypothesized psychological process.
 If so, it suggests a function of that brain activity in reward/loss responsivity; if not it calls into question prior conclusions made using reverse inference.
 Thus, the current proposal aims to test whether the brain’s reward/loss system responds to social acceptance and rejection feedback, and whether deficits in responding to feedback are related to depression and social anxiety severity.

-Advantages of event-related potentials (ERP)
+Usingin event-related potentials (ERP) to study social feedback

 Processing and responding to social feedback requires a host of brain regions that work in a coordinated fashion (Amodio, 2010).
 FMRI studies have begun to identify regions active in response to social exclusion (Cacioppo et al., 2013; Vijayakumar et al., 2017).
 In complementary research, event-related potentials (ERPs)—-EEG signals time-locked to a stimulus onset—-provide a robust way to understand the timing of neural responses associated with social feedback by examining specific ERP components thought to reflect brain activity to acceptance (reward positivity [RewP]) and rejection (feedback negativity [FN]) (Luck & Kappenman, 2012; Proudfit, 2015; Regan, 1989).
 Given the complexity of brain responses to social feedback, the temporal resolution of ERP may be better suited to identifying individual differences in brain responses than methods with worse temporal but better spatial resolution (Amodio et al., 2014).
 Moreover, ERPs directly measure brain activity (Gratton & Fabiani, 2001), rather than its indirect consequence with a hemodynamic response in fMRI.
 Furthermore, ERP allows participants to sit upright rather than still and supine in a scanner, lending it greater ecological validity (Amodio et al., 2014).
-These factors together suggest that ERP is an ideal method for measuring individual differences in brain responsivity to social feedback.
+These factors together suggest that ERP is an excellent method for measuring individual differences in brain responsivity to social feedback.

+THEN I WOULD HAVE PARAGRAPH OR TWO ON DEP AND SOCIAL

 Current study

-The current study aims to address these questions.
+The current study aims to address the key questions outlined above.
 Specifically, first we test reverse inference assumptions by analyzing the relationship between individual differences in RewP and FN magnitude to social acceptance and rejection feedback and separate behavioral individual differences of bias towards rewards and avoidance of losses.
 Testing whether individual or group differences in brain activity are also related to a converging behavioral measure constrains the interpretation of the brain activation (Poldrack, 2006).
 Second, we test diagnostic homogeneity and heterogeneity by analyzing the relationship between individual differences in RewP and FN magnitude to social acceptance and rejection feedback and severity of depression and social anxiety symptoms.
 Third, we test for the presence of a relationship between behavioral bias towards rewards and away from losses and severity of depression and social anxiety, aiding in the interpretation of the previous analyses.
 This would provide converging evidence of our proposed nomological network between the ERP, behavioral, and psychopathology measures.

 Methods